nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a todo: `task todo`

-Adds a todo into the task list.
+Adds a task of type todo into the task list.

 Format:  `task todo m/ASSIGNOR d/DESCRIPTION`